jackyzha0/quartz/content/notes/what-are-uml-diagrams.md

 **specify what not how**

 - activity diagrams
-	- high level for business prcesses workflows
+	- high level for business processes workflows
-	- low level for dtailed business logicP
+	- low level for detailed business logic
 - advantages
 	-  describe workflows
-	- specify relative processing rder of activites
+	- specify relative processing order of activities
 	- simple
-	- can be shown to stakeholders for checking and confirmation
+	- can be shown to [[stakeholders]] for checking and confirmation

 enables implementation-independent specification of:
 - user/system interactions